About

 This rigorous 9-month curriculum follows the academic calendar and includes coursework and hands-on experiences with faculty, families, community partners, and legislators that support trainees’ abilities to:

-1. Develop leadership skills that address the needs of children who have neurodevelopmental disabilities (NDD) and their families, and move into leadership roles in their communities.
+1. Develop leadership skills that address the needs of children who have neurodevelopmental disabilities (NDD) and their families and move into leadership roles in their communities.

 2. Develop an understanding of public policy and evidence-based care.

-3. Participate in community-based clinical training.
+3. Participate in community-based clinical observation and training.

 Traineeships require a minimum commitment of 300 hours over a 9-month period.